-- (i) Power and Water Purchase Agreement (PWPA) dated 6 December 2006, amended on 27 January 2010, with OPWP for a period of 15 years from the scheduled commercial operation date. - (ii) Natural Gas Sales Agreement (NGSA) dated 6 December 2006 with the Ministry of Energy and Minerals for the purchase of natural gas for a period of 15 years from the scheduled commercial operation date. - (iii) Usufruct Agreement relating to the Barka site dated 6 December 2006 and respective amendment dated 3 December 2007, with the Government for grant of Usufruct rights over the plant site for 25 years. - (iv) Turnkey Engineering, Procurement and Construction (EPC) Contract dated 14 December 2006 and successive amendments on 14 April 2008, 22 May 2012, 26 November 2013 and 17 August 2017 with Doosan to perform the engineering, procurement and construction of the shared facilities and the plant. - (v) Settlement Agreement with Doosan dated 22 May 2012 to close the disputes related to delay in construction of the plant. - (vi) O&M Agreement with Suez Tractebel Operations and Maintenance Oman LLC (STOMO) dated 10 February 2007 and O & M Agreement amendments dated 31 October 2007 and 17 December 2007 for a period of 15 years from the scheduled commercial operation date. - (vii) Financing Agreements with international banks and local banks and respective hedging agreements as disclosed in notes 16 and 17. - (viii) Equity Contribution Loan (ECL) agreement dated 20 February 2007 with SMN Power Holding Company Ltd, subsequently transferred to SMN Power Holding SAOG following a Deed of Novation dated 9 August 2011 and entered into between (i) SMN Barka: (ii) RPC; (iii) SMN Jafza; (iv) the parent Company; (v) Kahrabel FZE; (vi) Mubadala Power Holding Company Limited; (vii) National Trading Company LLC and (viii) MDC Industry Holding Company LLC. - (ix) Agreement with Bank Muscat SAOG for working capital facilities dated 9 September 2010, with latest amendment dated 5 May 2021. - (x) Shareholders Agreement dated 20 February 2007 with ACWA Power Barka SAOG (formerly AES Barka) in respect of the establishment of Barka Seawater Facilities Company SAOC. - (xi) Cost Sharing Agreement entered into on 21 February 2019, by and between SMNBPC, RPC and the Company.
+- (b) Subsidiary RPC (continued - (v) Cost Sharing Agreement entered into on 21 February 2019, by and between SMNBPC, RPC and the Company. - (c) Subsidiary SMNBPC - (i) Power and Water Purchase Agreement (PWPA) dated 6 December 2006, amended on 27 January 2010, with Oman Power and Water Procurement Company SAOC (OPWP) for a period of 15 years from the scheduled commercial operation date. - (ii) Natural Gas Sales Agreement (NGSA) dated 6 December 2006 with the Ministry of Energy and Minerals (MEM) for the purchase of natural gas for a period of 15 years from the scheduled commercial operation date. - (iii) Usufruct Agreement relating to the Barka site dated 6 December 2006 and respective amendment dated 3 December 2007, with the Government for grant of Usufruct rights over the plant site for 25 years. - (iv) (iv) Turnkey Engineering, Procurement and Construction (EPC) Contract dated 14 December 2006 and successive amendments on 14 April 2008, 22 May 2012, 26 November 2013 and 17 August 2017 with Doosan to perform the engineering, procurement and construction of the shared facilities and the plant. - (v) Settlement Agreement with Doosan dated 22 May 2012 to close the disputes related to delay in construction of the plant. - (vi) Operation and Maintenance (O&M) Agreement with Suez Tractebel Operation and Maintenance Oman LLC (STOMO) dated 10 February 2007 and O&M Agreement amendments dated 31 October 2007 and 17 December 2007 for a period of 15 years from the scheduled commercial operation date. - (vii) Financing Agreements with international banks and local banks and respective hedging agreements as disclosed in notes 12 and 13. - (viii) Equity Contribution Loan (ECL) agreement dated 20 February 2007 with SMN Power Holding Company Ltd, subsequently transferred to SMN Power Holding SAOG following a Deed of Novation dated 9 August 2011 and entered into between (i) the Company: (ii) Al Rusail Power Company SAOC (RPC); (iii) SMN Jafza; (iv) the parent; (v) Kahrabel FZE; (vi) Mubadala Power Holding Company Limited; (vii) National Trading Company LLC and (viii) MDC Industry Holding Company LLC. - (ix) Agreement with Bank Muscat SAOG for working capital facilities dated 9 September 2010 with latest amendment on 5 May 2022. - (x) Shareholders Agreement dated 20 February 2007 with ACWA Power Barka SAOG (formerly AES Barka) in respect of the establishment of Barka Seawater Facilities Company SAOC. - (xi) Cost Sharing Agreement entered into on 21 February 2019, by and between SMN Power Holding SAOG, RPC and the Company.